manjou/meet/README.md

-## Live-Version
+## Live Version
-To deploy the app i was using git-hub pages.
-You can visit the app at .... . (add link to github pages)
+To deploy the app, I was using GitHub Pages.
+You can visit the app [here](https://manjou.github.io/meet/).

 ## Screenshots